Real-World Applications and Use Cases

 Companies are leveraging these platforms to quickly develop custom internal tools tailored to their specific operational needs.

-Building tools for managing projects, tracking tasks, and collaborating among team members, similar to how AI-powered collaboration tools are shaping the future of work.
+- Project Management and Tracking: Building tools for managing projects, tracking tasks, and collaborating among team members.

 Developing Customer-Facing Applications